snorklerjoe/pv-h2o/SPECIFICATION.md

 4.  **GFCI Control**: Interface with the external GFCI breaker box.
 5.  **Watchdog**: Continuous safety monitoring.

+### A Note on Threading

+Backend stuff, web app stuff, and hardware interface stuff are combined.
+Thus, it is very important that whatever wsgi server is used only spins up a SINGLE WORKER.
+Multiple threads are okay, but this can only handle a single worker.

+Future modification might move all hardware stuff to a separate daemon and make the webserver stateless.
+For now, it seems that would be an unnecessary level of overcomplication.

 ## 3. Technology Stack
 -   **Language**: Python 3.x
 -   **Web Framework**: Flask